Mother jailed for forcing girl to marry

 A mother who forced her daughter to marry a relative almost twice her age has been sentenced to four-and-a-half years in prison.

-The woman from Birmingham, who is in her 40s, duped the then 17-year-old into going to Pakistan in September 2016 to wed the 36-year-old man.
+The woman from Birmingham, who is in her 40s, duped the then 17-year-old into going to Pakistan in September 2016 to wed the man.

-The girl had been made pregnant by him when she was 13, which her mother regarded as a "marriage contract".
+The girl became pregnant by him when she was 13 and he was 29, which her mother saw as a "marriage contract".

 The case is the first successful prosecution of its type.

-In sentencing the mother at Birmingham Crown Court, Judge Patrick Thomas QC said the victim had been "sold for her passport".
+Sentencing the mother at Birmingham Crown Court, Judge Patrick Thomas QC said the victim had been "sold for her passport".

 - Midlands Live: Man stabbed during 'row over crash'; Train driver 'three seconds from being hit by other train'

-Jurors had heard the daughter, now aged 19, protested against the marriage but her mother threatened to burn her passport and assaulted her.
+When the plan to marry her to the relative 16 years her senior was revealed, the girl protested.
+In response her mother threatened to burn her passport and assaulted her.

 "It takes no imagination to understand the terror she must have felt", the judge said.